 The key to finding virtual therapy that truly works for you is choosing the right platform.
 Compare the best online therapy sites using our chart above and choose the service that fits you the most.

 Virtual therapy is a great resource if you want to explore an issue in a different context than a traditional counseling session.
-The best online therapy sites offer secure, confidential sessions with highly qualified professionals who are licensed to the same level as any in-person therapist.
+The best online therapy sites offer sessions with highly qualified professionals who are licensed to the same level of therapy as any in-person therapist.